-660-97.B ATTACHED SIGNS
+660-103.B ATTACHED SIGNS

 - (1) Buildings in IG and IM zones may include one or more wall, awning or projecting on-premises signs.
-A projecting or awning sign may project up to 6 feet from the face of a building, provided all other requirements are met. - (2) The total area of attached signs may not exceed 2 square feet per linear foot of building frontage, not to exceed 300 square feet of sign area per building frontage.
+A projecting or awning sign may project up to 6 feet from the face of a building, provided all other requirements are met. - (2) The total combined area of attached signs may notexceed 10% of the building wall facade to which theyare attached, not to exceed 300 square feet of signarea per street frontage.
+The total area of attached signs may not exceed 2 square feet per linear foot of building frontage, not to exceed 300 square feet of sign area per building frontage.

-660-97.C FREESTANDING SIGNS
+660-103.C FREESTANDING SIGNS